Uruguay: Natural Landscape

 Biodiversity

-Uruguay ranks 83rd in the world on the Global Biodiversity Index, with an estimated 409 bird species, 50 amphibian species, 725 fish species, 107 mammal species, 79 reptile species, and 2,911 vascular plant species.
+On the global stage, Uruguay holds the 83rd position in the Global Biodiversity Index, reflecting its ecological richness.
+The country boasts an estimated 409 bird species, 50 amphibian species, 725 fish species, 107 mammal species, 79 reptile species, and an impressive 2,911 vascular plant species.
+The varied ecosystems contribute to Uruguay's biological tapestry, creating habitats that support a wide range of flora and fauna.

 Climate